markmikkelsen/Gannet/README.md

 ### Download

-The simplest way to install Gannet is to download the code from the [GitHub repository](https://github.com/markmikkelsen/Gannet) and move the `Gannet-main/` directory into your MATLAB directory.
+The simplest way to install Gannet is to download the code from the <a href="https://github.com/markmikkelsen/Gannet" target="_blank">GitHub repository</a> and move the `Gannet-main/` directory into your MATLAB directory.

 Alternatively, git-savvy users can clone the Gannet repository into a directory of their choice:

 `git clone https://github.com/markmikkelsen/Gannet.git`

-The development version can downloaded from the [development branch](https://github.com/markmikkelsen/Gannet/tree/dev) on GitHub or by using the following git command if the repository was cloned:
+The development version can be downloaded from the <a href="https://github.com/markmikkelsen/Gannet/tree/dev" target="_blank">development branch</a> on GitHub or by using the following git command if the repository was cloned:

 `git checkout dev`

-Stable releases can be found [here](https://github.com/markmikkelsen/Gannet/releases).
+Stable releases can be found <a href="https://github.com/markmikkelsen/Gannet/releases" target="_blank">here</a>.

 ### Setup